RDjarbeng/RDjarbeng/_posts/2024-11-26-discover-graduate-programs-at-carnegie-mellon-university-africa.md

 **Benefits of Applying Early:** Applicants who apply by the **early admission deadline of December 15th, 2024,** will be considered for a free Duolingo Coupon.
 The final application deadline is January 15th, 2025

 In case you read this after January 2025, the admission intake will probably follow similar dates for the next year.

+_Disclaimer: The writer is an alumnus of Carnegie Mellon University Africa._

 References:
 [ Carnegie Mellon University Africa website](https://www.africa.engineering.cmu.edu/academics/programs/index.html)